 Check out our complete overview of the official 2019 Express Entry Report here.

-A new Canadian immigration report has confirmed that the average processing time for applications submitted through the Express Entry system in 2019 was eight months.
+A new Canadian immigration report has confirmed that Express Entry processing times for applications submitted through the Express Entry system in 2019 was eight months.

-The report, released by Immigration, Refugees and Citizenship Canada (IRCC) in June, 2020, showed that the average processing time for Express Entry increased by three months from five to eight months between 2018 and 2019:
+The report, released by Immigration, Refugees and Citizenship Canada (IRCC) in June, 2020, showed that the average Express Entry processing times increased by three months, from five to eight months, between 2018 and 2019:

 When Express Entry was introduced in 2015, the system was intended to enable faster processing of immigration applications.
 IRCC aimed to process 80 percent of all Express Entry immigration applications in six months or less.
-The 2019 report represents the first year that IRCC has failed to meet their six-month objective.
+The 2019 report represents the first year that IRCC has failed to meet their six-month Express Entry processing times objective.